divyansh-1406/RestorationOfImages_KLA_PS01/README.md

 Each `.npy` file is a single-channel 2D array (any numeric range; the loader normalizes to `[0, 1]` and resizes to the expected resolution if needed).

+# Download the dataset provided and paste it in the appropriate location for training and inference

 ## 3. Training from scratch